sagarj0/react-performance-analyzer/README.md

 - TypeScript integration for type safety
 - Modular architecture for maintainability

+## 🤖 AI Development Credits

+This application was developed using **AI Agent Copilot Claude Sonnet 4**, demonstrating the capabilities of AI-assisted software development.
+The entire codebase, architecture, and documentation were generated through AI collaboration while maintaining professional development standards and best practices.

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

+---

+**Built with ❤️ using React, TypeScript, Ant Design & AI Agent Copilot Claude Sonnet 4**